-There are a lot of marathons—suddenly—happening in India since few years.
+There’re a lot of marathons — suddenly — happening in India for a few years.
 Everyone is running; minus me.
 I kind of like walking more but that’s a topic for another blog post that is coming soon.
-I have always been curious to learn more about this sport and after a little research, I found this information.
+I’ve always been curious to learn more about this sport and after a little research, I found this information.

 The name marathon comes from the legend of Pheidippides, the Greek messenger.
 The legend states that he was sent from the battlefield of Marathon to Athens to announce that the Persians had been defeated in the Battle of Marathon which took place in circa 490 BC.
-It’s said that he ran the entire distance without stopping and burst into the assembly, exclaiming—WE HAVE WON—before collapsing and dying.
+It’s said that he ran the entire distance without stopping and burst into the assembly, exclaiming — WE’VE WON — before collapsing and dying.

 And see the magic of the universe, I found a school friend who’s active in running these marathons.
 This is the Law of Attraction at the best.